iganna/pannagram/docs/content/alignment_options.md

 > All reference genomes must be located either in `PATH_DATA` or in `PATH_REF`, but not in both simultaneously.

+## Options

+These plots are useful for deciding in which mode Pannagram should be used:
+- `-one2one`, when all chromosomes in all genomes are sorted in the same order and should be aligned one-to-one
+- `-all2all`, when all chromosomes should be compared with each other.

 ## Chromosome reordering to fit the reference genome